glycerine/goq/README.md

 There are three fundamental commands, corresponding to the three roles in the queuing system.

  * goq serve : starts a jobs server, by default on port 1776.
+Generally you only start one server; only one is needed for most purposes.

  * goq sub *command* {arguments}*: submits a job to the job server for queuing.
+You can 'goq sub' from anywhere, assuming that the environment variables (below) are configured.

  * goq work {forever} : request a job from the job server and executes it, returning the result to the server.
 Wash, rinse, repeat.
 A worker will loop forever if started with 'goq work forever'.
 Otherwise it will work until there are no more jobs, then stop after 1000 msec of inactivity.
+Generally you'll want to start a forever worker on each cpu of each compute node in your cluster.

 Additional useful commands